bugsbugsbux/jjj/understanding-j.md

 }}, LF, ' After the closing }} all DDs may continue the expression.'
 NB. ^^ predefined variable containing newline string

     :
-  echo 'Apart from that, DD-bodies are much like explicit definitions.'
+    echo 'Apart from that, DD-bodies are like explicit definitions.'

     }} 'call as monad'  NB. non-noun-DD's }} don't have to start a line
 ```

 #### Arrays: